joperafe/TeamIt-challenge/README.md

 ## Tech Stack

 - Next.js
-- Vercel for deployment
-- Heroku for the API
 - Sass
 - Axios
 - TypeScript
+- Vercel for app deployment
+- Render for API deployment

+The website is hosted in the following link: https://team-it-challenge.vercel.app/

 ## Local Development